-On May 28 of this year, I met with Secretary Mike Pompeo who asked me to return to Kyiv to lead our embassy in Ukraine.
-It was-and is-a critical time in U.S.-Ukraine relations: Volodymyr Zelenskyy had just been elected president and Ukraine remained at war with Russia.
-As the summer approached, a new Ukrainian government would be seated, parliamentary elections were imminent, and the Ukrainian political trajectory would be set for the next several years.
+On May 28 of this year, I met with Secretary of State Mike Pompeo who asked me to rejoin the State Department and return to Kyiv to lead our embassy in Ukraine.
+It was-and is-a critical time in U.S.-Ukraine relations.

-I had served as Ambassador to Ukraine from 2006 to 2009, having been nominated by George W. Bush, and, in the intervening 10 years, I have stayed engaged with Ukraine, visiting frequently since 2013 as a board member of a small Ukrainian non-governmental organization supporting good governance and reform.
-Across the responsibilities I have had in public service, Ukraine is special for me, and Secretary Pompeo's offer to return as Chief of Mission was compelling.
-I am convinced of the profound importance of Ukraine to the security of the United States and Europe for two related reasons:
+I had served as Ambassador to Ukraine from 2006 to 2009, having been nominated by George W. Bush, and, in the intervening 10 years, had stayed engaged with Ukraine.
+Across the responsibilities I have had in public service, Ukraine is the highlight, and so Secretary Pompeo's offer to return as Chief of Mission was compelling.